AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property is ignored in versions of Park Observer before 0.9.8b.

 # `status_message_fontsize`
 This property is optional.
-If provided it must be a number.
+If provided it must be a positive number.
 If omitted or invalid it will default to `16.0`.
-This property specifies the size (in points, i.e. 1/72 of an inch) of the `notobserving` text.
+This property specifies the size (in points, i.e. 1/72 of an inch) of the `notobserving` and `observing` text.
-The `observing` text will always be 2.0 points larger, bold, and red.
-This property is ignored if `notobserving` and `observing` are not provided.

 This property is ignored in versions of Park Observer before 1.2.0.
+Starting with Park Observer 2.0.0 this property is ignored.
+The font size is determined by the standard system font which can be managed with the settings app.

 # `cancel_on_top`
 This property is optional.
 If provided it must be `true` or `false`.
 The default is `false`.
-If `true` the attribute editors will put the **Cancel/Delete** button on the top of the attribute editing forms, otherwise the button will be on the bottom of the form.
+If `true` the attribute editors will put the buttons (Cancel, Delete, Move, Save, ...) on the top of the attribute editing forms, otherwise the button will be on the bottom of the form.

 This property is ignored in versions of Park Observer before 0.9.8b.
+Starting with Park Observer 2.0.0, this property is ignored.
+It can be set by the user in the settings.

 # `gps_interval`
 This property is optional.
 If provided it must be a positive number.
 There is no default.